 As I promise in my last post (Gothic make-up tips for the summer), I have arranged a post about how to do smokey eyes.

-think of, but still, the most popular option is black and its closest shade, charcoal.
+It can be done with all the colours you can think of, but still, the most popular option is black and its closest shade, charcoal.
 You can go for the dry look or the wet one.
 I tend to go for the wet look in summer.

 I have found two very interesting tutorials which are very similar in technique but with slight changes.